History of Suresnes: Second Empire

 The school population continued to grow, notably due to the installation of factories and the resulting increase in the number of workers.
 From 1,500-1,600 inhabitants in the early 1830s, Suresnes had 2,032 by 1856-1857, including 500 workers and merchants.
 The number of winegrowers declined, while the number of wine merchants tripled.
 In 1854, the commune acquired the country house of medical professor Louis Aimé Fizeau and converted it into the town hall the following year.
 In 1849, his son, the scientist Hippolyte Fizeau, made the first terrestrial measurement of the speed of light: he had installed a device emitting light rays in a bell tower at the top of the building, to reflect them in a mirror placed more than 8 km away, on the Butte Montmartre.
 The acquisition of this house by the municipality freed up the former town hall building, thus increasing the space available for the school's pupils.
 Given the high financial cost of the project, a ten-year food tax was introduced in 1855.
 The state of conservation of the Saint-Leufroy church was also alarming, and there were already plans, 50 years before this took place, to demolish it and rebuild it elsewhere.
-In October 1855, the mayor issued a decree stipulating that street sweeping was to take place five times a week.
+In October 1855, the mayor issued a decree requiring street sweeping five times a week.
 The municipality also had the roads widened, and in 1857, tarmac was laid on several streets.

 Plaque on Rue Gabriel-Philippe, in homage to the mayor in office from 1850 to 1860.

 On January 10, 1860, Delaunay was appointed mayor of Suresnes, succeeding Gabriel Philippe.
 For the first time, he gave the municipality a stable structure by appointing a town clerk.
-Under his tenure, the gendarmes took over from the National Guard in charge of maintaining law and order.
+During his tenure, the gendarmes took over from the National Guard in maintaining law and order.
 This included dealing with disturbances caused by Parisians who had come to enjoy themselves.
 The mayor also plans major town-planning works costing around 216,000 francs, hoping to finance part of the cost with a grant, as well as changes to octroi taxes.